 Similar sunny days followed with, one day, a lunch stop at the infamous Chez Vrony in the small Hamlet of Findeln.
 Make sure you ski hard in the morning to justify a long stay and perhaps no skiing thereafter – the fur throws and pillows make an afternoon nap very inviting!
 We also took a trip over into Italy and lunched at the charming Chalet Etoile.
 I would recommend booking both of these lunch spots in advance.

 After lunch nap at Chez Vrony

 I would highly recommend Zermatt as an ideal long weekend destination.
 With three full days of skiing we covered almost all the piste map – although there is plenty to do on a much longer stay as well – and managed to fit in all the lunch stops I had been recommended.
 At the risk of only talking about what and where I ate I must also mention a super dinner at Le Cervin Grill!
-I couldn’t name my favorite meal but this was my traveling companion’s overriding winner.
-It is grown up dining and felt like a real treat to finish off what was a real treat of a vacation.
+I couldn’t name my favourite meal but this was my travelling companion’s overriding winner.
+It is grown up dining and felt like a real treat to finish off what was a real treat of a holiday.

 The impressive church in town that is definitely worth popping your head inside the door